DeepKondal/VideoXAI/Readme.md

 VideoXAI is designed to be deployable not only as a local microservice pipeline but also as a batch job on HPC systems (e.g., Concordia’s Speed cluster).
 This enables efficient large-scale video explainability workflows in research environments.

-The SLURM job script is also included in this repository as: `HPC_script_VideoXai.txt` You can directly download and submit the job using: sbatch HPC_script_VideoXai.txt
+The SLURM job script is also included in this repository as: `HPC_script_VideoXai.txt` You can directly download and submit the job using: `sbatch HPC_script_VideoXai.txt`
+NOTE: Before running the script make sure your script confirguration matches your HPC standards.
+Read the documentation of your HPC before submitting the job.

 ### 📖 Citation